 What Businesses Can Do

 Protecting your business from climate change impacts makes good sense.
 Many steps, like increasing energy and water efficiency, save money and make businesses more competitive.
 Planning and preparing for extreme climate events can also save lives and keep California working.
-General information for businesses planning and preparing for climate change is available at the California Emergency Management Agency's Planning and Preparedness Page for Businesses, Utilities and Non-Profits.
+General information for businesses planning and preparing for hazards is available at the California Office of Emergency Services' Businesses & Organizations page.

 Find more specific information by sector: